About the Artist

 Civic Centre, Barnsley, UK (2019)

-Postgraduate exhibition presenting the installation Lost – A Journey Through the Fragile Mind.
+Postgraduate exhibition presenting Lost – A Journey Through the Fragile Mind.

 The Land We Live In, The Land We Left Behind